Native protesters, unhappy after a meeting with Prime Minister Stephen Harper, have again blocked bridges to the U.S., rail lines and snarled traffic.

 “This study allows policy-makers and taxpayers to judge whether they receive good value for their health care dollars,” said Nadeem Esmail, a Fraser Institute director.

-News in brief• The federal government has lost a computer external hard drive containing the personal information of 583,000 people who received student loans between 2000 and 2006.
+• The federal government has lost a computer external hard drive containing the personal information of 583,000 people who received student loans between 2000 and 2006.
 The drive, missing from the Human Resources and Skills Development Canada office in Gatineau, Quebec, has names, birth dates, Social Insurance Numbers, addresses and student loan balances.
 The department also lost a USB key containing personal data on 5,000 Canadians in December.

 • When Claude Benoit leaves her job as head of the Old Port of Montreal Corp. on Feb.
 28, the position will be abolished by the federal government.
 Benoit was at the center of an expenses’ scandal in what were called inappropriate and questionable spending.
 The government-run Canada Lands Co. will take over the Old Port, a popular tourist area.